return42/sphkerneldoc/linux_src_doc/mm/memcontrol_c.rst

 2(MC_TARGET_SWAP): if the swap entry corresponding to this pte is a target for charge migration. if \ ``target``\  is not NULL, the entry is stored in target->ent.
+3(MC_TARGET_DEVICE): like MC_TARGET_PAGE  but page is MEMORY_DEVICE_PUBLIC
+or MEMORY_DEVICE_PRIVATE (so ZONE_DEVICE page and thus not on the lru).
+For now we such page is charge like a regular page would be as for all intent and purposes it is just special memory taking the place of a regular page.

+See Documentations/vm/hmm.txt and include/linux/hmm.h

 Called with pte lock held.